This post was written by Candace Chewning, Outreach and Communications Director for the Office of Worker Protections.

 No. The law went into effect on April 1, 2020.

-Must a covered employer provide premium pay if a shift is cancelled because of COVID-19?
+Must a covered employer provide compensation to eligible employees if a shift is cancelled because of COVID-19?

 What provisions of the Fair Workweek law do not apply during COVID-19?

-Predictability pay will not be enforced until further notice.
-Good Faith Estimates to current employees do not have to be provided until July 1, 2020.
+Predictability pay will not be enforced until June 1, 2021.
 All other provisions of the law apply and are being enforced.